STCSNN: High energy efficiency spike-train level spiking neural networks with spatio-temporal conversion: Discussions and Conclusion

 \section{Discussions and Conclusion}

 This paper proposes a high energy efficiency spike-train level spiking neural network with spatio temporal conversion.
-Based on the idea of spatio temporal conversion, spatio-temporal conversion blocks (STCBs) are proposed to replace the convolutional and ReLU layers to keep the low power features of SNNs and improve the accuracy of SNNs.
-We chose ResNet18 and VGG16 as network architecture to evaluate the proposed SLSSNN on static and neuromorphic datasets, including Fashion-Mnist, Cifar10, Cifar100, TinyImageNet, and DVS-Cifar10.
-The experiment results show that our proposed SLSSNN outperforms the state-of-the-art accuracy on nearly all datasets, using fewer time steps and being highly energy-efficient.
-As for limitations, the proposed SLSSNNs may suffer from a certain degree of performance drop when the latency is extremely low(e.g., the length of the spike train is less than 4) since the SLSSNNs require enough spikes to transmit information between layers.
+Based on the idea of the spatio temporal conversion, spatio-temporal conversion blocks (STCBs) are proposed to keep the low power features of SNNs and improve the accuracy of SNNs.
+We chose ResNet18 and VGG16 as network architecture to evaluate the proposed STCSNN on static and neuromorphic datasets, including Fashion-Mnist, Cifar10, Cifar100, TinyImageNet, and DVS-Cifar10.
+The experiment results show that our proposed STCSNN outperforms the state-of-the-art accuracy on nearly all datasets, using fewer time steps and being highly energy-efficient.
+As for limitations, the proposed STCSNNs may suffer from a certain degree of performance drop when the latency is extremely low(e.g., the length of the spike train is less than 4) since the STCSNNs require enough spikes to transmit information between layers.
+In further work, we will study how to improve the information capacity of spiking trains and neural models to make the SNN obtain a good performance when the length of the spike train is extremely short.
+Another area for improvement is that we still need bath normalization in our proposed SNN, which may decrease the advantage in energy efficiency.
+We will try to optimize the architecture of our proposed STCSNN to improve its energy efficiency in the future.